pravi4uasan/online-bookstore-service/README.md

 # Application Testing in Postman

-Use below given postman collection from project root folder
+Use below given postman collection from project root folder and import in Postman

 Online Book Store.postman_collection.json